saadsharif/ttds-group/api/indexing.md

 # Search Engine

-In order to service boolean and proximity queries we maintain an inverted index.
+In order to service boolean and proximity queries, we maintain an inverted index.
 This discusses the structure of this index, its storage format on disk and how queries are executed.
-Free text queries, defined as those with the absence of any Boolean operator, are routed to HNSW vector matching and do not use these structures.
+Free text queries, defined as those with the absence of any boolean, phrase and proximity operator, are routed to HNSW vector matching.
+These structures are still utilised for ancillary operations, however, such as filtering and faceting.

 ## Assumptions

 1. Documents are provided in JSON format.
 For bulk indexing, ndjson is supported.
 All communications occur through a REST interface.
-2. Indexing is single threaded.
+2. Indexing is single-threaded.
 Only one thread can update the index at any time.
 During a batch update, the index structures are available to reads but not writes.
 Other indexing threads will be blocked until the previous batch completes.
 3. Documents can only be appended to the index.
 We currently do not support updates or delete operations.

 ### Tokenisation & Stemming